zbck/fraud_detection/README.md

-# fraud_detection
+# Fraud_detection
 Template for an unbalanced binary classification problem.

 ## Additional information
+Random forest was the algorithm used for the classification.
-SMOTE was use to generate exemple of the minority class
+SMOTE was use to generate exemple of the minority class.

 ## Built With
 * Python 3.6